 Rodrigues is a volcanic island, mostly consisting of basaltic rocks.
-But in the south-western part there is some 3 km² large area covered with limestone which has been formed from windswept coral dust.
+But in the south-western part, there is some 3 km² large area covered with limestone that has been formed from windswept coral dust.
 In this area in the limestone have formed some 30 caves.

-The most impressive cave on Rodrigues is Caverne Patate (translated as "potato cave") – a spatious cave which is named after the nearby fishing village.
+The most impressive cave on Rodrigues is Caverne Patate (translated as "potato cave") – a spacious cave which is named after the nearby fishing village.
 This cave was first described by captain de Labistour in 1789 – he reported that in this or (rather) another nearby cave were found bones of solitaire birds.
-Later, in 1860ies – 1870ies in the caves of Rodrigues were fouond thousands of such bones belonging to diverse animals.
+Later, in the 1860ies – 1870ies in the caves of Rodrigues were found thousands of such bones of diverse animals.

-This is a spatious cave with up to 25 m high ceiling.
-It was mapped in 1995 bringing the total length of its passages to 1 140 m (2) – thus it is the longest cave in the republic of Mauritius.
-Cave goes up to 18 m deep in some places being under the sea level.
+This is a spacious cave with up to 25 m high ceiling.
+It was mapped in 1995 bringing the total length of its passages to 1 140 m (2) – thus it is the longest cave in the Republic of Mauritius.
+The cave goes up to 18 m deep in some places being under sea level.

 The southern entrance is located at the following coordinates: -19.758157, 63.386581.

 Tourists and damage

 For decades this has been an important tourist destination.
 Unfortunately, this has brought much damage to the cave – in earlier years people went here with torchlights leaving ugly marks on the ceiling.
 Many fine stalactites and stalagmites have been chopped and brought away.

 In less touristy parts of the cave though there are impressive speleothems including up to 2 m long soda straws, also the tourist part of the cave still has rather many stalactites and stalagmites.

 Today the tourists should buy permits to visit the cave and are entering it at certain times of the day.
 They walk some 600 – 700 m long-distance through it.
 There are plans to install electricity in the cave.